dougeby/IntuneDocs/intune/vpn-settings-ios.md

 Depending on the settings you choose, not all values in the following list are configurable.

 ## Base VPN settings
-Actual settings depend on the VPN connection type you select.
+The actual settings you see from the list below are determined by the VPN connection type you select.
 - **Connection name**: End users see this name when they browse their device for a list of available VPN connections.
-- **Custom domain name**: This static domain prepopulates the sign-in field within the Zscaler app.
-If you skip this field, the user's Azure Active Directory domain is used instead."
+- **Custom domain name**: Prepopulate the Zscaler app's sign-in field with the domain your users belong to.
+For example, if a username is **Joe@contoso.net**, the domain **contoso.net** would statically appear in the field when the app opens.
+If you do not type in a domain, the domain portion of the UPN in Azure Active Directory will be used.
 - **IP address or FQDN**: The IP address or fully qualified domain name (FQDN) of the VPN server that devices connect with.
 For example, enter **192.168.1.1** or **vpn.contoso.com**.
 - **Enable strict enforcement**: When enabled, prevents users from accessing network resources until they are successfully signed into the Zscaler app.
 - **Organization's cloud name**: Type in the name of the cloud where your organization is provisioned.
 Look in the URL you use to sign in to Zscaler to find the name.